karthik-h-tech/ImageSharpening-KD/README.md

 ### ✅ Clone Restormer Repository

-To train or test using the teacher model, you **must clone the official Restormer repo**:
+To train or test with the teacher model, clone the official Restormer repository:

 ```bash
 git clone https://github.com/swz30/Restormer.git
 ```

-Make sure the cloned folder structure looks like this:
+Ensure your project folder has the following structure:

 ```
 your_project/